walles/px/README.rst

 * Note the fifteen minute load history graph in the load bar.
 On this system the load has been high for the last fifteen minutes.
 This is a visualization of the numbers you get from ``uptime``.
+* Note that binaries launched while ``ptop`` is running are listed at the bottom of the display.
 * Note that after you press ``q`` to quit, the display is retained and some lines at the bottom are removed to prevent the information you want from scrolling out of view.